ethomson/probot-azure-pipelines/README.md

 * **Webhook URL**: This is the URL of your deployed application.
-If you're deploying to Azure, for example, this will be `my-vsts-build-app.azurewebsites.net`.
+If you're deploying to Azure, for example, this will be `my-azure-pipelines-build-app.azurewebsites.net`.
 * **Webhook secret**: Create a secret key of random data that will be used to authenticate to your application.
 * **Private key**: Generate a new private key and save it to disk.

-Make sure that this application is **private** since it will have access to your VSTS repository, and the ability to queue builds on your behalf.
+Make sure that this application is **private** since it will have access to your Azure Pipelines account, and the ability to queue builds on your behalf.

-### Create a VSTS Personal Access Token
+### Create an Azure DevOps Personal Access Token

 A Personal Access Token (PAT) allows you to provide this app the ability to queue builds on your behalf.
-In the VSTS portal, select your settings in the upper right and select Security.
+In the Azure DevOps portal, select your settings in the upper right and select Security.

 In the Personal Access Token section, click "Add" to create a new PAT.
-Give it a description that is memorable, like "probot-vsts-build".
+Give it a description that is memorable, like "probot-azure-pipelines".

 In "Authorized Scopes", change the option to selected scopes, then select "Build (read and execute)".
 Limiting the scope of an access token is